SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 I.e. the Permissions Matrix report allows the following:
 - if a SharePoint object is selected - switching to live permissions on the SharePoint Explorer screen to allow permission management on the object in question
 - if a user is selected
-    - switching to User Permissions Details Report
+    - switching to the User Permissions Details Report
     - switching to live permissions on the SharePoint Explorer screen to allow permission management on the object where the user has permissions